Codevortex-dev/wirekit-app/README.md

 📖 How to Use
 Wireframe Canvas

-Drag components from the left panel onto the phone canvas Click any element to select and edit its properties on the right panel Double-click an element to rename it
+Drag components from the left panel onto the canvas Click any element to select and edit its properties on the right panel Double-click an element to rename it
 Resize elements using the handle in the bottom-right corner